Hari-P-T/Smart-Crop-Advisor/README.md

 - [Contributing](#contributing)

 ## Introduction
 Agriculture heavily depends on making informed decisions about crop selection and pest management.
 The SmartCrop Advisor aims to assist farmers and agricultural experts in identifying the most suitable crops for a specific location and area and provides relevant pesticide recommendations.
-The project uses machine learning techniques to predict crop suitability and recommends pesticides based on historical data.
+The project uses machine learning techniques to predict crop suitability and recommends pesticides based on historical data .

 ## Requirements
 - Python 3.x